How real estate can be your dream job

-If you’re willing to give it a shot, real estate can be the career that never stops giving.
+If you're willing to give it a shot, real estate can be your dream job.

 With your only limit being what you set yourself, the opportunities for success are endless.

 If this sounds like something that suits you, a career in real estate could be your dream job - click here to get started!

 How Real Estate can Be Your Dream Job

 Serendipitous is the only way to describe Kathleen Luck's introduction to real estate.

 "I was working in hospitality and just really struggling with the lack of flexibility in life," she tells.

 "One Sunday I was reading The Courier-Mail and there was a lift-out talking about what you should be doing in your 20s, 30s and 40s to set yourself up career-wise."

 "I just remember having a blinding flash of the obvious - a moment where you go 'holy #%&;@, what am I doing!?'," she exclaims.
 "I was 22, in hospitality, and I hadn't known anything else."

 Without delay, the following day Kathleen threw caution to the wind and quit her job.
 Then, by some remarkable coincidence, a flyer found itself into her letterbox that read 'Are you interested in a career in real estate?'